Blog

 Dedicated server speeding past cloud VMs on data highway.

 No matter how smart the optimizer is, it cannot outrun a slow disk or a clogged network.
-SQL Server 2022 on dedicated hardware prevents these noisy neighbour effects that are typical of multi-tenant cloud options and takes advantage of the engine memory bandwidth appetite.
+SQL Server 2022 on dedicated hardware prevents these noisy neighbor effects that are typical of multi-tenant cloud options and takes advantage of the engine memory bandwidth appetite.

 • Roll out new features over time.
-Flip compatibility to 160 in QA, monitor Query Store, and repeat in production
+Flip compatibility to 160 in QA, monitor Query Store, and repeat in production.

 Ready to Modernize Your Data Platform?